 Roy Wilkins Park

 Roy Wilkins Park is neighborhood favorite in St. Albans and South Jamaica any day of the year with its extensive basketball, tennis, and handball courts, plus its recreation center and pool.
 But it's one weekend every summer that really brings a splash to the park.
 It's the site of Irie Jamboree, the annual reggae festival on Labor Day Weekend with top performers coming from Jamaica.
 The park is also home to the highly-regarded Black Spectrum Theatre, and an outdoor African-American Hall of Fame.

 You may remember the immense pool at Astoria Park, but don't miss out on walking along the Park's East River pathways.
 Gorgeous views of Manhattan and the overhead Hells Gate and Triborough Bridges will be your reward.
 You'll also find playgrounds, tennis courts, athletic fields -- and delicious Greek dinner at nearby Agnanti.

-The fourth-largest park in Queens, Cunningham stretches itself this way and that up Francis Lewis Boulevard and a bit along Union Turnpike in Fresh Meadows and Hollis Hills.
-It's a fine place for a hike or picnic, and heavily used for its sporting fields.
+One of the largest parks in Queens, Cunningham stretches itself this way and that up Francis Lewis Boulevard and a bit along Union Turnpike in Fresh Meadows and Hollis Hills.
+It's a fine place for a hike or picnic and heavily used for its sporting fields.
 Every summer the Big Apple Circus visits the park, as does the New York Philharmonic.